hapijs/joi/API.md

 ### `number`

-Generates a schema object that matches a number data type (as well as strings that can be converted to numbers).
+Generates a schema object that matches a number data type (as well as strings that can be converted to numbers, if the validation convert option is on (enabled by default)).

 `Infinity` and `-Infinity` are invalid by default, you can change that behavior by calling `allow(Infinity, -Infinity)`.